Johnstoncam/Johnstoncam/README.md

 - 🥅 2022 Goals: Secure a Junior Software Developer role at a company that shares my values.
 Learn more about smart contracts; maybe even Solidity if I can find enough hours in the day.

-- 💡 Ideas: I believe technology has the power to reshape institutions and help democratise opportunity worldwide.
+- 💡 I believe technology has the power to reshape institutions and help democratise opportunity worldwide.
 I value what I don't know more than what I do.

 - 🙋‍♂️ Passionate, with a heavy dose of humility.